Booookkkkkssss/books_main/README.md

 ## :star2: Data Overview

-* The data was obtained on 13 and 14 March 2023 using Python coding and the programming utilities BeautifulSoup and Selenium to programmatically acquire data from the public, third-party websites Goodreads, [Wikipedia](https://en.wikipedia.org/wiki/Lists_of_The_New_York_Times_fiction_best_sellers) and Amazon.
+* The data was obtained on 13–15 March 2023 using Python coding and the programming utilities BeautifulSoup and Selenium to programmatically acquire data from the public, third-party websites Goodreads, [Wikipedia](https://en.wikipedia.org/wiki/Lists_of_The_New_York_Times_fiction_best_sellers) and Amazon.

 * On GitHub, Maria Antoniak's and Melanie Walsh's [goodreads-scraper](https://github.com/uchidalab/book-dataset) was referenced as initial scaffolding, after which we built our own Python code.